Start a house cleaning service in the time of posts and tweets.

 People will talk

 Potentially, your new clients can locate your past clients, and trade notes about what they think about you.
 They may know each other from the grocery store, their neighborhood association, or through a business network.
 So when a working relationship ends, you must take steps to make it a clean and positive break, with no hard feelings.
 Even if there are hard feelings, it is your responsibility to let it go.
 Practice learning from mistakes and misunderstandings, then move on.
-Keep it professional and upbeat, because your work history will be shared among people on Twitter, Facebook, LinkedIn, forums, and more.
+Keep it professional and upbeat, because your work history will be shared among people on Twitter, Facebook, LinkedIn, cleaning forums, and more.

 Basic business start-up requirements include: